- What Is Irritable Bowel Syndrome (IBS)?

 As far as supplements to assist in your gut-healing journey are concerned, you can consider:

-- Bovine colostrum: The insulin-like growth factors in bovine colostrum can help stimulate the regeneration and proliferation of cells in the gut lining (epithelium).
+• Bovine colostrum.
+The insulin-like growth factors in bovine colostrum can help stimulate the regeneration and proliferation of cells in the gut lining (epithelium).
 Check out my article about the health benefits of bovine colostrum to learn more.

-- Ancient “dirt water”: We buy a liquid mineral supplement called ION Gut Health made from ancient dirt water to help strengthen the cellular barriers in your gut and other body parts.
+• Ancient dirt water.
+We buy a liquid mineral supplement called ION Gut Health made from ancient dirt water to help strengthen the cellular barriers in our gut and other body parts.

-- Ozone oil: Ozone has a number of health benefits, and ozone oil can help treat parasites in the gut and other inflammatory issues.
+• Ozone oil.
+Ozone has a number of health benefits, and ozone oil can help treat parasites in the gut and other inflammatory issues.
 We use a product from SimplyO3.

-- Spore-based probiotics: Spore-based or soil-based probiotics can help reestablish a healthy gut microbiome.
+• Spore-based probiotics.
+Spore-based or soil-based probiotics can help reestablish a healthy gut microbiome.
 My favorite product in this category is Terraflora from Enviromedica.

-- Magnesium: Magnesium is an important mineral that helps your gut move food along as it gets digested.
+• Magnesium.
+Magnesium is an important mineral that helps your gut move food along as it gets digested.
 BiOptimizers Magnesium Breakthrough is the magnesium supplement we use every day before bedtime.

 Once you’re free of symptoms, you can slowly start reintroducing raw dairy, sweet fruits, avocados, olives and the least-toxic plants, including de-seeded and peeled squash, zucchini and cucumbers.

 From there, I highly recommend sticking with a predominantly animal-based diet for the rest of your life.
-Doing so dramatically increases your chances of maintaining a healthy gut and avoiding most chronic diseases that Americans suffer from.
+Doing so dramatically increases your chances of maintaining a healthy gut and avoiding most of the chronic diseases that Americans suffer from.

 Non-Pharmaceutical Methods to Relieve the Symptoms of Irritable Bowel Syndrome